pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 ## Step 5: Test your application

 Explore and try the frontend you opened in the previous step.

-**Examples of what you can try in your newly created app:**
+Some testing examples:

 **Create a To Do:**
 1. Enter a title: "Learn Bob"